On-street electric vehicle (EV) charging locations in Lindfield, East Lindfield and Roseville

 These chargers will:

-• Be fully funded by NSW Government — no cost to Council or ratepayers
+• Be fully funded by NSW Government and CPO Operators -no cost to Council or ratepayers

 • Operate on a user-pays model, with prices set by the provider